On factorization and vector bundles of conformal blocks from vertex algebras: Background

 \subsection{Correspondence between $V$-modules and $A(V)$-modules}

-A $V$-module $W$ is \textit{irreducible}, or \textit{simple}, if it has no sub-representation other than the trivial representation $0$ and $W$ itself.
-We review here Zhu's associative algebra $A(V)$, and the one-to-one correspondence between isomorphism classes of finite-dimensional irreducible $A(V)$-modules and isomorphism classes of irreducible $V$-modules \cite{zhu}.
+A $V$-module $W$ is \textit{irreducible}, or \textit{simple}, if it is non zero and it has no sub-representation other than the trivial representation $0$ and $W$ itself.
+We review here Zhu's associative algebra $A(V)$, and the one-to-one correspondence between isomorphism classes of finite-dimensional simple $A(V)$-modules and isomorphism classes of simple $V$-modules \cite{zhu}.